 Pet urine from cats, dogs, and other animals can cause inevitable damage to leather if left untreated.
 Urine that is allowed to dry on the surface of the leather may create a stain that is difficult to remove, and like damage from water or other liquids, pet urine can make the leather dry and brittle.
 To prevent this, quick cleanup is essential.

 Prevention is the first step toward ridding our leather pieces of pet stains and unwanted odors.
 Proper conditioning, which will repel liquids such as cat or dog urine, is an excellent way to provide a simple barrier against the occasional accident.

 Leather Honey, Amazon’s number-one selling leather conditioner, will moisturize and serve as a water-repellent to help prevent problems.
-Use as directed on all leather upholstery in your home in order to give yourself a little barrier against pet problems.
+Use as directed on all leather upholstery in your home to give yourself a little barrier against pet problems.

 The next step in protecting your leather is noticing and cleaning up any issues as soon as possible.
-Even if the leather is conditioned with Leather Honey, urine that is allowed to sit on the item will eventually soak in and create a lasting odor, and perhaps a lasting stain as well.
+Even if the leather is conditioned withLeather Honey Leather Conditioner, pet urine that is allowed to sit on the leather will eventually soak in, creating a lasting odor and perhaps a lasting stain.

 If you do end up with pet urine stain or odor, try to avoid commercial pet odor cleaners, which are not designed for leather and can easily damage your leather items, making the mess worse than it was at the start.
 Instead, follow this process:

 - Use a dry cloth to dab up and dry any excess moisture.